Advancing Social Innovation

 The competition is hosted in partnership with Saïd Business School and the Skoll Centre for Social Entrepreneurship.
 The University of Cape Town (UCT), with the support of the Bertha Centre, has taken part in the competition for the last five years and in each year, the winning team from the UCT leg of the competition has gone on to represent UCT at the University of Oxford where the final is held.
 Bertha Centre proudly hosts the regional finals every year and sponsors the winning team to attend the competition in Oxford.

-A number of universities including the Duke University University of Melbourne, Calgary University and Northwestern University participate annually in the global competition.
-UCT is one of the few institutions participating in the competition that represent the Global South and the only institution from South Africa to take part in the competition.
+A number of universities including the Duke University, University of Melbourne, Calgary University and Northwestern University participate annually in the global competition.
+UCT is one of the few institutions participating in the competition that represents the Global South and the only institution from South Africa to take part in the competition.

 Winning Team: Map the System 2022

 In 2022, the UCT team won Map the System 2022!
-Over 1000 teams, from 45 universities across the world took part in the competition.
+Over 950 teams, from 64 higher education institutions across the world took part in the competition.
 The UCT team of Janine Rutsch, Makhadze Baloyi and Lauren Fray, Finclusive, focused on "Financial Exclusion in South African Mortgage Provision", and identified that ‘missing middle’ households are being financially excluded from the mortgage system, fueling further inequality in South Africa.

 Map the System 2020